dangerousben/VirtualClinic/README.md

 It is a lightweight wrapper that uses reflection to class load other speciality clinics.

+There are two types of clinic:

+* Subspeciality clinics.
+These are based on the subspecialities given in the subspeciality table; and

+* Non-subspeciality clinics (for example, e-referrals).
+These clinics do not hold to a subspeciality.

+Most of the configuration of the two types of clinic are the same, although some tweaking is required for non-subspeciality clinics.
+This is discussed below.

 To define a virtual clinic, the following steps must be performed:

 * First, select which sub-speciality clinic is to be created.
 Create a folder